Monday, June 3, 2013

 Depending on interests, skills and ages of your own kids there are so many different things you can suggest to them to produce a small income -- either working within your own household for little ones or for neighbors and friends for tweens and teens.

-Just a few ideas for summer youth self-employment
+A few ideas for summer youth self-employment

 • Lemonade Stand Owner